Leotw/floor-produce/README.md

 # floor-produce
 action in redux applyMiddleware

-## introduce
+## Introduce

 #### synchronization actions

-synchronization actions are functions that be used for activating asynchronous actions those in ` api.js ` which be covered in ` applyMiddleware  `:
+synchronization action  function used for activating asynchronous action in ` api.js `  which is composed in ` applyMiddleware  `:

 ```js
 // action.js